-Inappropriate conduct or language that refers to or involves sex is considered sexual harassment.
+• Inappropriate conduct or language that refers to or involves sex is considered sexual harassment.
 This can include solicitations for sex, jokes or comments, or inappropriate touching.

-Joe hung up a couple of photos of nude women in his dorm suite.
-His roommates went off on him because they didn't want to see the photos every time they came home.
-He thinks they're more worried about what their girlfriends will think.
+I hung up a couple of photos of nude women in my dorm suite.
+My roommates went off on me because they didn't want to see the photos every time they came home.
+I think they're more worried about what their girlfriends will think.